drupol/master-thesis/src/thesis/2-reproducibility.typ

 connections to files and directories.
 The nature of these inputs and outputs greatly impacts the reproducibility of computational processes.

-Consider user interactions, such as mouse or eyes movements.
+Consider user interactions, such as mouse or eye movements.
 These are inherently challenging to replicate precisely due to their dynamic and unpredictable nature.
 For instance, reproducing the exact trajectory of a mouse movement is virtually impossible due to the minute variations in human actions.